goncaloLaranjoo/GoncaloLaranjo.github.io/README.md

 ![Image](https://github.com/user-attachments/assets/0e92ed96-6b1c-4af8-81d3-c28b0bb8259f)

 ## Semester 2
+#### (ONGOING)
 ### Cloud Databases
 - In my Cloud Databases course, I will be exploring the fundamentals of cloud-based database management systems, focusing on their design, deployment, and scalability.
 I will learn how to work with cloud platforms like AWS, Google Cloud, and Azure to set up, manage, and optimize databases for performance and reliability.
 Through hands-on projects, I’ll gain experience in working with both relational and NoSQL databases, ensuring I can effectively utilize cloud technologies to store and manage data in modern, scalable environments.

 ### IOT Development
 - In my IoT Development course, I will be using Python and a Raspberry Pi to design and build Internet of Things (IoT) applications.
 I will work on integrating sensors, controlling devices, and enabling communication between IoT systems using wireless protocols.
 By leveraging the Raspberry Pi's capabilities, I'll develop projects that involve real-time data collection, processing, and cloud integration, gaining hands-on experience in creating smart solutions for a variety of IoT applications.

+## Upcoming Semesters
+### Introduction to Virtualisation Technologies

+- In this subject I will be learning the basics of virtualization, including creating and managing virtual machines (VMs), hypervisors, and virtual networks.
+I will explore various virtualization platforms, such as VMware and VirtualBox, and understand how they optimize resource management, improve scalability, and enhance system performance.
+Through hands-on labs and projects, I will gain practical experience in deploying virtual environments, which will prepare me to effectively manage and configure virtualized infrastructure for modern IT systems.

+### Mobile Development

+-  In Mobile Development, I will be learning the fundamentals of creating mobile applications for both Android and iOS platforms.
+I will explore programming languages such as Java, Kotlin, and Swift, while gaining hands-on experience with development environments like Android Studio and Xcode.
+The course will cover app design, user interfaces, and integrating APIs to create functional and responsive mobile apps.
+Through practical projects, I will develop the skills needed to build and deploy mobile applications that offer smooth and engaging user experiences.

+### Cyber Security

+- In Cyber Security, I will be learning the essential principles of protecting digital systems and data from cyber threats.
+I will explore topics such as network security, encryption, threat detection, and risk management.
+Through practical exercises and case studies, I will gain hands-on experience in identifying vulnerabilities, securing networks, and responding to security incidents.
+This course will equip me with foundational knowledge and skills to help safeguard information and systems in an increasingly digital and connected world.

+### AI Fundamentals

+- In AI Fundementals, I will be learning the core concepts of artificial intelligence, including machine learning, neural networks, and natural language processing.
+The course will cover key algorithms and techniques used to build intelligent systems and explore how AI can be applied in real-world scenarios.
+Through hands-on exercises and projects, I will gain practical experience in developing AI models, enhancing my understanding of how AI can solve complex problems and drive innovation across various industries.